DSD-DBS/capella-collab-manager/README.md

     ```

 ### Dockerfile Guidelines
-We tried to follow the common recommendations about writing Dockerfiles.
+We tried to follow the common recommendations for writing Dockerfiles.
 We have explicitly observed the following:
 - We use the package manager interface `apt-get`, because `apt` does not have a stable CLI interface and is not recommended to use in scripts.
 - We tried to reduce the number of layers and to group commands as much as possible.
 However, in some cases we use caching and in other cases it was not always possible to group everything for reasons of clarity.